How does the Uber driver sign-up bonus currently work?

 Why should I drive for Uber?

 There are several reasons why you should drive for Uber, including:

 - Uber Has A “No Thanks” Button For Bad Requests

 - Uber Won’t Deactivate You For Having A Stun Gun

 When will I get my Uber driver bonus?

-You’ll receive your Uber driver bonus as soon as you’ve completed the required number of rides in the required number of days.
+You’ll receive your Uber driver sign up guarantee as soon as you’ve completed the required number of rides in the required number of days.
 This will be outlined in an email sent to you, so make sure you save this email and start counting down the days and rides you give right away!

 Your car will also have to pass certain requirements to be considered viable as an Uber vehicle.
 It will also have to pass a 19-point inspection on an annual basis.
 For more information on what requirements there are to become an Uber driver, refer to this article.

 Can I drive a vehicle with a salvage title for Uber?